 1. You Don’t Qualify for the Best Rates

-When using personal loans for investing, the math becomes important since any interest you pay has to be justified by the returns you earn.
-Even if you’re investing in something that you’re sure is going to result in a sizable gain, you still have to consider whether the interest fits in.
+When using personal loans for investing, the math becomes important, since any interest you pay has to be justified by the returns you earn.
+Even if you’re investing in something that you’re sure is going to result in a sizable gain, you still have to consider how interest will cut into those gains.

 2. You Have a Lower Risk Tolerance

-Investments aren’t risk-free and some are riskier than others.
+Investments aren’t risk-free, and some are riskier than others.
 If you’re taking on debt to invest in the market, you have to be reasonably sure that your investment will pay off.
-In the meantime, you have to be comfortable with the risk that involves.
+In the meantime, you need to be comfortable with the risk that involves.

 Likewise, you may want to take a pass on a personal loan if you’d be investing in something that you don’t fully understand or haven’t thoroughly researched.

 3. Your Income or Expenses Could Change